-She is active with her alma mater, Grand Canyon University, faithfully supporting CCN's (Children's Cancer Network) annual Run to Fight Children's Cancer hosted by GCU and currently serving on GCU's ALPHA Advisory Board to better serve homeschooling families in the AZ community.
-She and her husband also created and support the Evan C. Gary Memorial Scholarship administered through the Grand Canyon University Scholarship Foundation.
+She is active with her alma mater, Grand Canyon University, faithfully supporting CCN's (Children's Cancer Network) annual Run to Fight Children's Cancer sponsored by GCU and currently serving on GCU's ALPHA Advisory Board to better serve homeschooling families in the AZ community.
+She and her husband also created and annually support the Evan C. Gary Memorial Scholarship administered through the Grand Canyon University Scholarship Foundation.
 Proceeds from The Balanced Homeschooler's products and services go to support this scholarship in Evan's honor that is especially for students entering the STEM or medical fields.
 Carol also works part time as adjunct faculty for the Colangelo College of Business for Grand Canyon University.

 Carol earned her B.S. in Marketing from GCU in Phoenix, Arizona in 1990, graduating Summa Cum Laude and earning the university’s highest academic honor; the Ray-Maben Scholar award.
 She later earned her Master’s Degree in Business Administration from GCU in 1998 as well as the distinction of being named GCU's “Outstanding Business Administration Graduate of the Year” award.
 She worked and advanced in the corporate environment in operational management and quality process consulting in both the retail and information technology industries for over thirteen years until 1998 when she transitioned into her favorite role of all; full-time mom.

 Over the years, women who have served as Principal Mentor Moms for The Balanced Homeschooler Mentoring Program all have their story of how they came to homeschool and how the program helped them in some pivotal way within their own personal journeys.
 Read on to be inspired!